Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 # Setting up Yomichan

-Of course, you can have a beautiful template, but what's the point of it if you can't make cards with it?
+Of course, you can have an Anki template, but what's the point of it if you can't make cards with it?

 We will use Yomichan to create these cards.